Hydrodynamic Limit For An Active Exclusion Process: Non-gradient estimates

 We are now going to prove that

-In order to transfer the gradient appearing in the expression above on $\varphi$ and $S_{x}$, we need the same change of variable as the one already introduced in Figure \ref{Tip} of Section \ref{subsec:regularity}.
+In order to transfer the gradient appearing in the expression above on $\varphi$ and $S_{x}$, we need {the specific} change of variable represented in Figure \ref{Tip}.
 For any direction $i\in \{1,2\}$, let $i'\neq i$ be the second direction on the torus.
 Given $x$ in the torus, we denote for any $k\in \llbracket -p,p\rrbracket$ (See Figure \ref{yz})